khongminhtn/react-studies/study-notes.md

+# Table of Content
+The following are sections re where you can see all my study notes on specific technology.
+- ReactJS

-#React Quickly – Azat Mardan
+# React Quickly – Azat Mardan

 In this book Azat Mardan had managed to walk me through the core concepts, eco system tools and libraries around React.
 My understanding of React Stack; Redux, GraphQL, Webpack, React Router, Express.js, Node.js and Jest will be demonstrated in this repository through commenting on projects.